Barns Green Primary School has a dedicated Governing Body who support the Headteacher and all the staff in the running of the school.

 I believe education is the most important and enabling aspect of any child’s life and welcome the opportunity to make a contribution.

-Information about Jeanette will be added soon.
+Information about Gemma will be added soon.

-Governing Board Attendance Record
+Governance Board Attendance Record

 You can find full Governing body meeting minutes here.